-On site, I have been told it heals cracked heels, leaving them supple in just a few weeks.
+On site, I was told it heals cracked heels, leaving them supple in just a few weeks.
 The other benefit is for the soft and broken nails.
 Regular usage of argan oil should improve their strength and health.
-The host in Morocco also swears, argan oil balm is the best cure for sore lips in a cold and dry weather.
+My host in Morocco also swears, argan oil balm is the best cure for sore lips in a cold and dry weather.

-But the cherry on top of the cake is the hair plus.
+But the cherry on top of the cake is the hair benefit.
 Softer, silkier and shinier is the promise of the transformation.
 I personally have no idea if it’s true or not, but the demand should partially approve the expected results.
-At this point the free of charge advertisement is already over and I should carry on with the story behind my argan oil adventure 🙂
+At this point the free of charge advertisement is already over and I should carry on with the story behind my argan oil adventure.

 A thrill under the argan tree

-I knew in advance the exact address of our preferred argan oil work shop.
-The address is something optional though, because it took about 40 minutes wandering till the driver found the building.
-In this area there are really lots of argan factories and to find the one, in the hilly woods is not an easy job.
+I knew in the exact address of our preferred argan oil work shop in advance.
+The address is something optional though, because it took about 40 minutes wandering to find the building.
+This area is really full of lots of argan factories and to find the particular one, in the hilly woods is not easy.

 Upon arrival I was impatient to see how the argan tree looks like.
-It was my very first question, after the greetings were exchanged, where they pick the argan fruits from.
-I am not sure what exactly I expected (surely, something exotic, never seen, special and outstanding).
-I imagined being driven to a distant farm of argan trees, probably crooked and low, same like the trees I saw the goats on.
+It was my very first question, after the greetings were exchanged.
+I wanted to see where they pick the argan fruits from.
+I am not sure what exactly I was expecting (surely, something exotic, never seen, special and outstanding).
+I imagined being driven to a remote farm of argan trees, probably crooked and low, similar to the trees I saw the goats on.
 Possibly dry, with no leaves, but covered by heavy fruits.

 That’s why the answer was quite surprising: “The trees are just behind your back”.
 At that moment I was petrified, frozen and looked a bit silly.
 Is it possible to be that simple?
-But at the time of arrival I did not notice anything outstanding in the area.
+But at the time of arrival I did not notice anything outstanding at the yard.
 So, was it possible not to even notice those trees?
-And then, I realised it’s the first sign nothing here is what it seems to be.
-I did not know it yet, that inside the building I’ll find even more similar signs and it’s going to be a lifetime memory.
+And then, I realised it was the first sign nothing here is what it seems to be.
+I did not know it yet, that inside the building I’ll find even more signs and it’s going to be a lifetime memory.

 The time travel gate

-The time travel began at the moment I stepped through the doorstep and came inside the work shop.
-Everything inside looked like we were back in 19th century.
+The time travel began at the moment I stepped over the doorstep and got inside the work shop.
+Everything inside looked like back to the 19th century.
 The environment with the simple colourful carpet walls.
 The floor, covered by local traditional rugs.
-The women, working inside, were dressed in Moroccan rural clothes.
-Everything is handmade, no modern machines involved at all, just some unknown to me ancient devices and gears, for sure used in the same way for centuries.
+The women, working inside, dressed in Moroccan rural clothes.
+Everything was handmade, no modern machines involved at all, just some unknown to me ancient devices and gears, used in the same way for centuries.

 Inside the work shop was quiet.
 No one spoke, only the sound of the weird tools was discerned.
-They looked mainly clay made, built to smash the argan nuts in many different ways till finally the pure argan oil is extracted.
+They looked mainly clay made, built to smash the argan nuts in many different ways till finally the pure argan oil was extracted.
 There was kind of a sweet smell in the air.
-When an oil is extracted, I would expect the smell to be somehow …oily, the same we get when a bottle of sunflower or olive oil is open.
+When oil is extracted, I would expect the smell to be somehow …oily, the same we get when a bottle of sunflower or olive oil was opened.
 But here the scent was different.
 I would describe it as a blossomed flower with a barely felt cocoa aroma.

-I have no idea what the steps and the procedures are, required for the argan oil extraction.
+I had no idea what were the steps and the procedures, required for the argan oil extraction.
 But it looked as a long and hard process.
-As I have been told, the Moroccan argan oil is much appreciated, not only because of its purity and quality, but because of the organic handmade way of treatment.
+As I was told, the Moroccan argan oil is much appreciated, not only because of its purity and quality, but because of the organic handmade free of chemicals way of treatment.

 An archaic, but profitable business

 This manufacture gives subsistence to the women from the nearby villages.
 It’s kind of a female cooperative.
-The labourers in the work shop gain this job as a heritage from their parents and grand parents, who did the same decades ago with the same instruments.
-There are not many job opportunities in this area appropriate for the local women, so this type of factories are highly valued as a source of work and income.
+The labourers at the work shop gained this job as a heritage from their parents and grand parents, who did the same decades ago with the same instruments.
+There are not many job opportunities in this area appropriate for the local women, so this type of factories are highly valued as a source of income.

-I was actually expecting a big refinery, equipped with computerised installations, full of huge modern machines and a large industrial park related to it.
-That’s the logic, we are in 21st century, where everything happens through machines, especially such a precious liquid, used in a multi million cosmetic industry.
+I was actually expecting a big refinery, equipped by computerised installations, full of huge modern machines and a large industrial park related to it.
+That’s the logic, we are in 21st century, where everything happens through machines.
+Especially such a precious liquid, used in a multi million cosmetic industry.
 What I found though was an old-fashioned female cooperative, working hard and following daily a well structured for centuries routine.

-It’s a closed and completed cycle of manufacture – from the argan fruits collection, through the oil extraction to the production and packaging of quite contemporary looking cream boxes.
-What I was really impressed by, was the fact this small female cooperative is able to produce such a quantity and variety of cosmetic products, containing argan oil.
-They sell the argan oil not only in the company next door shop, which is an attraction and source of argan oil mostly for the tourists.
+It’s a closed and completed cycle of manufacture – from the argan fruits collection, through the oil extraction to the production and packaging of quite contemporary cream boxes.
+What I was really impressed by, was the fact this small female cooperative is able to produce such a quantity and variety of cosmetic argan oil products.
+They sell the argan oil not only at the next door company shop, which is an attraction mostly for the tourists.

-This single argan factory also supplies massive trade centres in the country and at the same time is able to cover big private orders (like mine), meeting the client’s demanding criteria.
+This single argan factory also supplies massive trade centres in the country.
+At the same time is able to cover big private orders (like mine), meeting the client’s demanding criteria.
 Actually, this funny looking and pretty archaic fabrication was cleverly turned to a well working and profitable business, with a reputable export far beyond the Moroccan borders.

-Except the most distributed bottled product 100 ml argan oil, I chose, ordered and collected boxes of foot and hand cream (based on argan oil, of course), hair conditioners, shampoos, facial and hair masks, etc. Totally 22 huge cardboard boxes, full of agan oil miraculous products, intended for clients based eight hour flight away from Morocco.
-Representing such a valuable customer, I was pleased to be invited to a Moroccan tea ceremony and to receive a special gift, an experimental product of the factory – cactus oil.
+Except the most distributed bottled product of 100 ml argan oil, I chose, ordered and collected boxes of foot and hand cream (based on argan oil, of course), hair conditioners, shampoos, facial and hair masks, etc… Totally 22 huge cardboard boxes, full of agan oil miraculous products, intended for clients based eight hour flight away.
+As a respected customer, I was invited to a Moroccan tea ceremony, where I received a special gift, an experimental product of the factory – cactus oil.

-Let me tell you in addition about that particular cactus oil bottle.
+Let me tell you about that particular cactus oil bottle.
 It “cured” my wrinkles and erased my eye “laugh lines” in just a few weeks.
-I am not convinced yet about the magical effect of the argan oil, which is widely spread, because I am personally not such a big consumer.
-But the cactus oil, experimentally made in the Moroccan ancient 19th century work shop, definitely healed my age marks and improved my facial tone.
+I am not convinced yet in the magical effect of the argan oil, which is widely spread, because personally I am not such a big consumer.
+But the cactus oil, experimentally made at the Moroccan ancient 19th century work shop, definitely healed my age marks and improved my facial tone.

-To summarise – this weird instant Moroccan time travel story provided lots of astonishment, confusion and wonders, but also equipped me with a younger face look and plenty of naturally discovered supplies for my entire skin and hair well-being.
-Should I go back to this time travel gate in Morocco?
+To summarise – this weird hunt for argan oil in Morocco provided lots of astonishment, confusion and wonders, but also equipped me with a younger face and plenty of naturally discovered supplies for my entire skin/ hair well-being.
+Should I go back for a new hunting adventure in Morocco?
 Most definitely, YES.